FHA Loan Closing Costs: What To Expect

-In a buyer’s market, you may be able to ask the seller to contribute to your closing costs.
-FHA rules allow sellers to pay up to 6% of the purchase price toward a buyer’s closing costs.
+In a buyer’s market, a seller may be willing to contribute to your closing costs to seal the deal.
+The FHA allowssellers to pay up to 6% of the home purchase price toward a buyer’s closing costs.

 Explore Assistance Programs

-There are assistance programs that focus on helping low- and moderate-income home buyers cover their closing costs and other home buying expenses.
-The database maintained by the Department of Housing and Urban Development (HUD) is a great resource for buyers looking for assistance programs.
+You can find assistance programs that focus on helping low- and moderate-income home buyers cover their closing costs and related home buying expenses.

 Talk To Your Lender

 If you still have questions about FHA closing costs, we have answers.

 Is it harder to get an FHA loan than a conventional loan?